coder-hxl/x-crawl/publish/README.md

 There are 4 types:

 - string
-- DataRequestConfig
+- CrawlDataDetailTargetConfig
-- (string | DataRequestConfig)[]
+- (string | CrawlDataDetailTargetConfig)[]
-- CrawlDataConfigObject
+- CrawlDataAdvancedConfig<T>

 **1.string**

-If you just want to simply crawl the data, and the interface is GET, you can try this way of writing:
+This is a simple target configuration. if you just want to simply crawl the data, and the interface is GET, you can try this way of writing:

 ```js
 import xCrawl from 'x-crawl'